 - 5. All angles are measured in degrees. - 6.
 Scientific notation IS allowed (e.g., 1.2345e-12).
 No minimum or maximum limits are placed on numerical precision on individual data points. - 7.
 Keywords (as used in Version 2.0 files) must be enclosed in square brackets, [], and must start in column 1 of the line.
 No space or tab is allowed immediately after the opening bracket '[' or immediately before the closing bracket ']'.
 If used, only one space (' ') or underscore ('') character separates the parts of a multi-word keyword. - 8.
 Underscores and spaces are equivalent in keywords. - 9.
 Arguments after keywords must be separated from the closing bracket of the keyword by at least one whitespace character.
-This may include a line termination sequence as defined above (for example, a keyword argument may occur on the next line after a keyword).
-However, for reasons of readability and file size, using line termination sequences between keywords and arguments may not always be advisable.
+Except where otherwise noted, this whitespace separation may not include carriage return or line feed characters.